 Particularly illuminating ...
 The author carefully lays out the genetic data that show how three-quarters of Britishness dates to the repopulation after the northern ice sheets last retreated, and

 takes us through a fascinating investigation of what this means for some cherished notions of Britishness. - Nature

-Stephen Oppenheimer of the University of Oxford is a leading expert in the use of DNA to track migrations.
+Stephen Oppenheimer, author of Eden in the East, qualified in medicine from Oxford to begin a career in tropical paediatrics.
+He has spent 20 years working and travelling in the Far East and Pacific region and is a world-recognised expert in the synthesis of DNA studies with archaeological and other evidence to track ancient migrations.
 His first book Eden in the East: The Drowned Continent of Southeast Asia challenged the orthodox view of the origins of Polynesians as rice farmers from Taiwan.
-He is also the author of The Origins of the British.